BartBruininks/mdvcontainment/README.md

 # mdvcontainment
-Robust characterization of inside and outside in periodic spaces.
+Robust characterization of inside and outside for point clouds in periodic spaces (e.g. R3/Z3).